KenanKarav/ReGenesis/README.md

     or

     py graphManager.py

+- Documentation directory: consists of the user manual and technical manual for ReGenesis

 - fileManagement directory: consists of python scripts that are responsible for extracting and storing of data from the relevant files